 - Evidence (such as a printout from an internet travel site) of the time taken for air travel, plus two hours, in respect of both the outward and the return flights, to allow for check-in time.

-- A calculation of the difference between 1 and 2 above.
+- A calculation of the difference in time between your journey and the plane equivalent.

 Spreading the word